opensafely-core/ehrql/docs/includes/generated_docs/schemas/raw.core.md

 In the associated database table a small number of patients have multiple registered deaths.
 This table contains all registered deaths.
-The `ehrql.tables.ons_deaths` table contains the earliest registered death.
+The `ehrql.tables.core.ons_deaths` table contains the earliest registered death.

 !!! tip
-    To return one row per patient from `ehrql.tables.raw.ons_deaths`, for example the latest registered death, you can use:
+    To return one row per patient from `ehrql.tables.raw.core.ons_deaths`, for example the latest registered death, you can use:

     ```py